BoxLang 🚀 A New JVM Dynamic Language Learn More...

 |---|---|

-| BoxLang version, JVM environment, OS details, start time, uptime |
+| BoxLang version, JVM environment, OS details, start time, uptime, and license status |

 | Full runtime configuration: datasources, caches, executors, logging, security, schedulers |